Last updated: October 18, 2022

 Who is not included in the shortened guidelines?

-People who cannot wear a mask, including children <2 years old and people of any age with certain disabilities, should isolate (if infected) and quarantine (if exposed) for 10 days.
+People who cannot wear a mask, including children <2 years old and people of any age with certain disabilities, should isolate (if infected) for 10 days.

 People with severe COVID-19 illness (e.g., requiring hospitalization, intensive care or ventilation support) should isolate for at least 10 days and may need to isolate longer after symptom onset.
 Consult a health care provider to determine the duration of isolation.

-Am I able to travel when isolating or quarantining?
+Am I able to travel when isolating or after being exposed?

 No. Avoid travel for at least 10 days after symptoms started or a positive test when in isolation.

-Can I visit family in a nursing home while in isolation or quarantine?
+Can I visit family in a nursing home while in isolation after an exposure?

 No. Avoid people who are immunocompromised or at high risk for severe disease, and nursing homes and other high-risk settings, until after at least 10 days.

-Can I remove my mask after the 5 days of isolation or quarantine?
+Can I remove my mask after the 5 days of isolation?

-No. Avoid places where you are unable to wear a mask, such as restaurants and some gyms, and avoid eating around others at home and work until 10 days after last close contact.
+No. Avoid places where you are unable to wear a high-quality mask, until 10 days after last exposure.

 It fits snugly against the face.
 Masks should not have gaps which can let air with respiratory droplets leak in and out around the edges.
 A mask should have layers to stop respiratory droplets from getting in and others’ out.
-For more information: http://staging.aahealth.org/facemasks.
+Click here for more information.

-I am unable to wear a well-fitted mask.
-How does that affect isolation and quarantine?
+I am unable to wear a high-quality mask.
+How does that affect isolation and the recommendation for wearing a mask after an exposure?

-You should quarantine for 10 days.
+You should quarantine for 10 days if unable to wear a high-quality mask.
 Avoid people who are immunocompromised or at high risk for severe disease, and nursing homes and other high-risk settings, until after at least 10 days.
+Do not travel on public transportation such as airplanes, buses and trains if you will not be able to wear a high-quality mask or respirator when around others indoors for the full duration of your trip.

 General Prevention Recommendations for COVID-19